 “Travelling, partying, and hanging out with friends, having a dinner party with the family, and what not!”
 Ah!
 Those were the happy, healthy, blissful days when every human being was king of the planet, the planet, the earth.
 But, boom!
 The Covid-19 pandemic, which emerged as a contagious disease caused by the SARS-CoV-2 astounded these kings.

-The first known case was identified in Wuhan, China in December 2019 and the disease has continued to spread worldwide. this has lead to an ongoing pandemic which leads to the salvation of many deaths, stress and depression for the living.
+The identification of first case was in Wuhan, China in December 2019 and the disease has spread since then, worldwide. this has lead to an ongoing pandemic which leads to the salvation of many deaths, stress and depression for the living.
 World economies have fallen into crisis, work everywhere has come to a halt, education is risked, and millions of lives are at stake and yet one can do nothing.

 But sitting at home hoping and praying for a miracle generates a feeling of restlessness, fear, uncertainty.
 Moreover, vehemence to question the very existence of human life this earth is there. wouldn’t anyone want a break from all this constant bad news? a way of stress management to help cope with whatever earth got going on?